My Neighbour Totoro (play)

 My Neighbour Totoro is a stage play based on Studio Ghibli's 1988 animated film of the same name by Hayao Miyazaki.
 It is adapted by Tom Morton-Smith with music by Joe Hisaishi.
+The play premiered at London's Barbican Centre in 2022, and a West End production opened in March 2025.

 Synopsis

 In 1950s Japan, two girls, Satsuki and Mei, whose mother has been hospitalised with tuberculosis, relocate to a village in the countryside.
 Their new house, in which they live with their professor father, Tatsuo, is haunted with soot spirits, susuwatari, and they encounter Totoro, a "forest spirit who looks like the result of an experimental breeding programme involving a chinchilla, a barn owl and a bean-bag sofa".
 Mei is the first to discover him, and he comforts the girls with his presence.

 Cast and characters

-Production history

-The film version was released in 1988, having been written by Hayao Miyazaki of Studio Ghibli.